-This July and August we have been volunteering in Fatima Portugal.
-Yes, we were in the info centre from 9.00 am until 6.00 pm helping pilgrims find their way around.
+In July and August 2016 we have been volunteering in Fatima Portugal.
+Yes, we were in the info center from 9.00 am until 6.00 pm helping pilgrims find their way around.

-Typical question that we got: »Hi, this is my first time visit, what do you suggest me? «
+A typical question that we got: »Hi, this is my first-time visit, what do you suggest to me? «

 So here it goes your 7 places to see and when you are in Fatima Portugal.
 We will not go here into the history of Fatima apparitions; you have it all here if you are interested in our Fatima Pilgrimage site.
 However, just to recap.

 On 13.
 May 1917, three children were pasturing their little flock in the Cova the Iria, parish of Fatima, They were called, Lucia de Jesus, and her cousins Jacinta and Francisco Marto.